 Yellowstone Fast Facts

-- The highest elevation found in Yellowstone is 11,358 feet on Eagle Peak
+Yellowstone’s lowest point is 5,282 feet at the Gardner River.
+The highest point in Yellowstone is 11,358 feet on Eagle Peak.

 Where is Yellowstone National Park?

 Yellowstone National Park takes up parts of Wyoming, Montana, and Idaho, with the vast majority of the land being in the northwest corner of Wyoming.
 The area is quite remote, but is very visitor friendly and extremely well presented, as befitting the first national park in the world.
-Everything is done right here.
 Further directions and maps can be found at Getting to Yellowstone.